 Subjects are offered according to student preferences and include English Language and Literature, French, Mathematics, Biology, Physics, Chemistry, Psychology, History, Geography, Economics, Art, and Information Technology (IT).
 Modern foreign language such as German, Spanish, Italian, Russian and Japanese can be requested for a moderate additional fee.

 A solid performance in 3 A-Levels represents a passport to entry into UK universities, European Union universities, Swiss universities and many North American universities, including those with European campuses.

 For students with clearly identified areas of strength or interest, specialising in fewer main subjects is a better fit than programmes with numerous compulsory subjects such as the International Baccalaureate, the French Baccalaureate or the Swiss Maturité.

 The A-Level programme is a transitional phase from a structured secondary school environment to the relative freedom of university life.
 Accordingly, students are encouraged to explore their passions and achieve excellence in their chosen subjects, while benefitting from the necessary tools at their disposal in terms of personalised support from teachers, counsellors and school directors.
 Particular attention is paid to the refinement of increasingly called-upon time and workload management skills.

-As class sizes are deliberately small (10 students maximum), we are able to offer intensive individual care and on-going tutorial support.
+As classes sizes are deliberately small, with a minimum of 14 students, we are able to offer intensive individual care and on-going tutorial support.
 Regular meetings among students, parents and staff are a critical factor in the success of the A-Level programme at BSG.